nus-cs1010/2324-s1/docs/unix-essentials.md

 There are two important directories that you need to know.

 ### Root Directory
 The root directory is the directory at the top of the directory tree[^1].
 It is simply referred to as `/`, without any name.
-Under the root directory are many other systems directory, which a casual user does not normally need to (and have no permission to) modify.
+Under the root directory are many other system directory, which a casual user does not normally need to (and have no permission to) modify.

 [^1]: In computing, trees are upside down with the root at the top and leaves at the bottom!